svopper/itulan.dk/README.md

 ```

 ## Deployment

 The Firebase CLI tool is needed, to deploy.

 ```sh
 npm install -g firebase-tools
 ```

-When Firebase is logged in, run the following command to deploy:
+When you have logged into Firebase with the CLI, run the following command to deploy:

 ```sh
 npm run deploy